UnicooooL/Article-comment-grade-type-dataset-leleketang/README.md

 This repository contains a dataset extracted from leleketang.com which encompasses parts of articles including content, title, type, comments, and grade.
 It provides a deep insight into the various dimensions and the multifaceted nature of the data available on the website.

+## Repository Structure

+The repository is organized into several folders, each serving a specific purpose.
+Here's a brief overview of each folder:

+- **Dataset:** This folder contains the CSV files that comprise the dataset extracted from leleketang.com.
+Each file stores different parts of articles including content, title, type, comment, and grade.

+- **Sample Codes:** Within this folder, you will find sample codes which are essential for extracting data from the website.
+These codes can serve as a reference for those looking to understand the process of data acquisition and can be useful for developers aiming to extract similar data from other websites.

+- **Analysis:** This section includes all the graphical representations and analysis derived from the dataset.
+It contains various charts depicting the distribution based on levels, themes, and grades along with the code used to generate these charts.
+These visualizations provide a comprehensive overview of the dataset and can be instrumental in deriving insights from it.

+Users and contributors can explore these folders to utilize the dataset, understand the data extraction methodology, and analyze the data using the provided visualizations and codes.

 ## Dataset Overview

 The dataset includes the following elements: